Ibtehaj778/LendSmart-Bank/README.md

-# CrediLens AI Credit Analyzer
+# LendSmart AI Credit Analyzer

 A full-stack loan approval prediction application using machine learning models with an interactive Next.js frontend and Flask backend.